Broken and brilliant. Scarred and strong. Flawed and FEARCE.

 No matter how broken I felt in those moments though, the phrase “The Show Must Go On” was too deeply ingrained in me to make me quit.

-So I’d dry my eyes, re-apply my makeup and walk onstage.
+I’d dry my eyes, re-apply my makeup and walk onstage.

-My anguish would be put on pause and the audience would wildly applaud.
+In those musical moments under the spotlight, my anguish would be put on pause and the audience would wildly applaud.

 Then, I’d walk offstage and go back to feeling like a fraud.